threadedstream/unix-v6-lions/README.md

 you need to build and run tool.cpp.
 I should notice that it requires jemalloc shared library for normal functioning, although you are free to omit -ljemalloc option in CMakeLists.txt.

+## Inspiration
+The inspiration for creation of and further contribution to this repository was drawn from Brian Kernighan's excellent book "UNIX: A History and a Memoir".